JehnenS/FinTextSim/README.md

 ### FinTextSim vs. other embedding models on financial text (testset from training)
 FinTextSim will significantly outperform other embedding models on financial text, creating clear and distinct clusters of financial topics.
+In the following plots, each datapoint represents a sentence from FinTextSim's testset.
+The color of the datapoint is associated with its financial topic.

 **FinTextSim**
 <img width="2160" height="1440" alt="red_embeddings_FinTextSim" src="https://github.com/user-attachments/assets/f7ad0f33-7f1a-4c18-bde9-1ff2afcbe498" />